lucarfacciolo/fastapi/README.md

 file to import in order to test process companies is files/process_companies.json

 any feature name can be given, i'm saving features as a json in order to make it unstructured and able to handle unpredictable incomes

+log folder will be created first time running this project. it will log all requests